kermitt2/article_dataset_builder/Readme.md

 optional arguments:
   -h, --help            show this help message and exit --documents DOCUMENTS
-                        path to the CORD-19 uncompressed document dataset --metadata METADATA   path to the CORD-19 CSV metadata file
+                        path to the official CORD-19 uncompressed document dataset --metadata METADATA   path to the CORD-19 CSV metadata file
 ```